-Anthony Thévenet - Côte du Py Morgon - 2016
+Anthony Thévenet - 'Cuvée Julia' Côte du Py Morgon - 2016

-The resulting wine is aged in old 225L Hogsheads for 7 months before being sent to bottle without fining, filtration and finished with less that 10mg/l of SO2 added.
+The resulting wine is aged in old 225L Hogsheads for 7 months before being sent to bottle without fining, filtration and finished with less than 10mg/l of SO2 added.

-All fruit is hand-picked and hand-sorted directly in the vineyard, anything unworthy is then thrown to mulch.
-Depending on vintage, gravity fed fruit sees carbonic maceration as bunches for anywhere between 8-25 days.
-Wild fermentation and maturation are carried out in either old large format oak or concrete vats and always finished without correction, unfined and unfiltered.
+Winemaking: All fruit is hand-picked and hand-sorted directly in the vineyard, anything unworthy is then thrown to mulch.
+Depending on vintage, gravity-fed fruit sees carbonic maceration as bunches for anywhere between 8-25 days.
+Wild fermentation and maturation are carried out in either old large-format oak or concrete vats and always finished without correction.
+Unfined and unfiltered.

-Along with much of central France, Beaujolais saw an aggressive bout of scattered hail in 2016 which devastated most of the appellation, but especially destructive towards Fleurie, Chiroubles and Morgon.
+Along with much of central France, Beaujolais saw an aggressive bout of scattered hail in 2016 which devastated most of the appellation, but it was especially destructive towards Fleurie, Chiroubles and Morgon.

 By the end of September, whilst temperatures rose, it was clear that 2016 would be a classic vintage, producing wines with good depth, healthy acidity levels and noteworthy balance.
 The problem, of course, is that in many instances there simply wouldn’t be much of them.